-At all meetings during which the need for transition services are discussed, the student will be invited.
+At all meetings for the purpose of discussing the need for transition services, the student will be invited.
 In addition, with parental consent or consent of a student 18 years of age or older, the student will be invited.
 Other knowledgeable school personnel (e.g., administrators, psychologist, related service provider, general education teacher) may be asked to participate on the process.